veertuinc/anka-docs/whats-new/build-cloud-1.42.0/index.md

 {{< imgwithlink src="images/whatsnew/1.42.0/searchtemplates.png" >}}

-### Ability to start an Intel VM's with specific VNC Password
+### Ability to start an Intel VM with a specific VNC Password

 You can now set a VNC password for Intel VMs.
 This is similar to using `ANKA_VNC_PASSWORD` on the CLI.